cyberphysic4l/DLTCongestionControl/README.md

 # Installation
 Install Conda 4.10.3 or greater.
 If you are using a Mac, you can create the environment from the provided yaml file.
+Just change the "prefix" on the last line of environment.yml and then:
 ```console
 ~$ conda env create -f environment.yml
 ~$ conda activate iota